Hang Nadim International Airport: History

-Planning
+Planning and opening

-Construction of an airport in Batam was first initiated in the early 1970s as part of Phase I of Batam’s development by Pertamina.
+Construction of an airport in Batam was first initiated in the early 1970s as part of Phase I of Batam's development by Pertamina.
 Initially, the airport was planned to be constructed near Tanjung Uncang, on the western side of Batam.
 This location was selected not only for its favorable topography but also due to the presence of nearby waters that were already busy with local ports, making it suitable for the unloading of construction materials.
 However, the project was ultimately halted.
 Upon learning about the proposed construction of a new airport in Batam, the Singaporean authorities raised strong objections.
 They argued that the operation of the new airport could result in airspace conflicts with their own airport operations in the Paya Lebar area—particularly during takeoff and landing procedures.
 If the project were to proceed, they warned, they would be unable to grant permission for the use of surrounding airspace.
 At the time, airspace over the entire Riau Archipelago was still managed by Singapore, in accordance with a decision by the International Civil Aviation Organization (ICAO).
 The Flight Information Region (FIR) covering the Riau Islands was administered by Singapore based on an ICAO convention held in Dublin, Ireland, in March 1946.
 The process of surveying and determining the site for an airport in Batam was later resumed with the involvement of a Singaporean consultant, Robin Ednasa, during the period when Batam was administered by the Batam Authority, around 1976.
 This led to the selection of a location in the Batu Besar area.
 The same corporate group, Robin Shipyard, had previously been involved in the construction of the Batu Ampar seaport in the early 1970s, during the time Batam was managed by Pertamina.

 The decision to name the airport in Batam after Hang Nadim was made under the directive of B.J.
 Habibie, who was then the head of the Batam Authority.
 He emphasized that the name should reflect the local wisdom of the Malay community in the Riau Islands, yet it should not be drawn from figures or names that were already widely used.
 The selection of Hang Nadim sparked some questions at the time.
 According to local folklore familiar to Batam residents, Hang Nadim was a young boy who famously assisted the Kingdom of Singapura in the legend "Singapore Attacked by Swordfish," which is part of the Malay Annals.

-Opening

 The airport officially began operations two years later, around 1978, initially serving special and chartered flights to and from Batam Island.
 At the outset, the airport featured a runway that was just 850 meters long, limiting it to aircraft such as Twin Otters, Skyvans, and helicopters.
 The terminal building of the early Hang Nadim Airport was constructed in a simple, semi-permanent manner, with the upper walls made of plywood.
 Similarly, the airport's control tower was built with basic materials, reflecting the modest infrastructure of the time.